Maharashtra State Electricity Distribution Company Limited: Organisation structure

-MSEDCL operates through a network of offices consisting of a Corporate Office in Mumbai, 4 Regional Offices (Konkan, Pune, Aurangabad & Nagpur), 16 Zonal Offices, 44 Circle Offices, and 145 Divisional Offices.
+MSEDCL operates through a network of offices consisting of a corporate office in Mumbai, four regional offices (Konkan, Pune, Aurangabad and Nagpur), 16 zonal offices, 44 circle offices, and 145 divisional offices.

 Sources of power

 MSEDCL's sources of power include thermal, hydro, gas, and non-conventional sources like solar, wind, bagasse, etc. apart from hydropower of the Koyna Hydroelectric Project.
-Thermal power constitutes the major share which it gets from Mahagenco projects, Central Sector projects, and RGPPL.
+Thermal power constitutes the major share which it gets from Mahagenco projects, central sector projects, and RGPPL.